 Are you bored with your morning toast?
 Looking to spice up the Christmas gifts this year?
 You're in luck because jam isn't just about grape and strawberry anymore.
 As it turns out, there are all kinds of things you can jam!
 Do you know the difference between jam, jelly, and preserves?
-Now that we've covered that, let's get onto the wild jam recipes.
+Now that we've covered that, let's get onto the unusual jam recipes.

 From weird to semi-normal, there isn't one of these jams I wouldn't immediately spread on a piece of toast.
 So put your aprons on, and get your canning jars ready.
-Before you know it, you'll become something of a legend in your neighborhood for tackling these 15 fun and funky jam recipes.
+Before you know it, you'll become something of a legend in your neighborhood for tackling these 15 fun and unusual jam recipes.

 1. Pumpkin Jam